In this step-by-step guide we’ll go through how to buy ETFs with Questrade.

 ETF Portfolio now built

 You’ve now successfully built a passive index portfolio in Questrade by purchasing ETF funds!
 Congratulations!
-The next steps will now be monitoring and re-balancing your portfolio to make sure it stays within your target allocations.
-Check back soon for a guide on how to re-balance your Questrade ETF portfolio!
+The next guide will show you how to monitor your target allocations, and rebalance your portfolio using a helpful tool called Passiv.